 Emergency room visits are expensive, especially when you add the cost of CT scans.

-A BrainScope One assessment at the Urgent Care clinic is significantly less expensive and less stressful than the ER.
+A BrainScope One assessment at an urgent care clinic is significantly less expensive and less stressful than the ER.

 A CT scan detects brain bleeds, but cannot assess concussions.

 A BrainScope One assessment generates objective data that helps a provider determine whether you need a head CT and whether you likely have a concussion.

 A single CT scan exposes you to far more radiation than a standard X-ray.
 And it’s not unusual to have more than one for the same injury.

 The BrainScope One technology produces no ionizing radiation.
 One less thing to worry about.

 The BrainScope One head injury assessment is non-invasive and patient-friendly.

 You (or your test results) will be seen by several ER team members, with wait time between each contact.

 Your BrainScope One assessment is generally performed by a technician and read by a provider.

 If a brain bleed is not found on the CT scan, you may be discharged—perhaps with an undetected concussion.